Open Source

 Portfolio

-• GET /portfolio: current valuation (from WS cache, 30s TTL)
+• GET /portfolio - current valuation

-• GET /portfolio/timeseries: time-weighted return data points
+• GET /portfolio/timeseries - time-weighted return

-• and more: /watchlist, /interest-rates, /pending-orders, /appropriateness, /crypto-performance
+• more: /watchlist, /interest-rates, /pending-orders

 Securities

-• GET /securities/:isin/timeseries: price history; ?timeframes=ONE_WEEK,ONE_MONTH,...
+• GET /securities/:isin/timeseries - price history

-• and more: /info, /static, /tick, /tradability, /buyable
+• more: /tick, /tradability, /buyable

 Transactions and Savings